floratos-lab/on-demand.cluster/README.md

 See https://cloud.google.com/compute/

+Because Google Cloud is under active development, it is a good idea to run `gcloud components update` once in a while.

 ###Environment
 The scripts are tested using cygwin on Windows (GNU bash, version 4.1.17).
 I assume that they work the same way on any normal Linux/UNIX systems.
 You also must have Google Cloud SDK installed before being able to run the scripts.